-English Studies at NBU (ESNBU) is an entirely open access, double-blind peer reviewed academic journal published by the Department of English Studies, New Bulgarian University in one or two issues per year in print and online.
-Manuscripts are accepted in English, with occasional articles in other languages.
+English Studies at NBU (ESNBU) is an entirely open access, double-blind peer reviewed academic journal published by the Department of Foreign Languages and Cultures, New Bulgarian University in two issues per year, June and December, in print and online.
+Manuscripts are accepted in English.
+Translations of published articles are generally not accepted.

 Subjects covered by this journal:

-Language & Linguistics; Language & Literature; Language & Communication; Literature & Culture; History & Cultural Studies; Language Learning & Teaching; Translation & Interpreting Studies; Creative Writing & Art History; Audio-Video Translation, Localization
+Language & Linguistics; Language & Literature; Language & Communication; Literature & Culture; History & Cultural Studies; Language Learning & Teaching; Translation & Interpreting Studies; Creative Writing & Art History; Audiovisual Translation, Localization

 Abstracted and Indexed in:

 CEEOL - Central and Eastern European Online Library

 ERIH PLUS - European Reference Index for the Humanities and the Social Sciences

 MLA - Listed in the MLA Directory of Periodicals and indexed in the MLA International Bibliography

 ROAD - Directory of Open Access Scholarly Resources

 WoS Core Collection (ESCI) - Web of Science Emerging Sources Citation Index